 When looking for something to add to our breakfast portion of the meal plan, we try to keep things simple.
 When the morning hits the last thing I want to do is whip up something for breakfast, so having something quick on hand helps a lot.

 Go for something simple like oatmeal or eggs, which you can buy in bulk and save money!
-If you’re in the mood for pancakes or waffles, make a bunch on the weekend and freeze them for later.
+If you’re in the mood for pancakes (check out these easy whole wheat blender pancakes) or waffles, make a bunch on the weekend and freeze them for later.

 One of the top reasons people will eat out is because they don’t plan for trips out.
 If you have a lot of errands to run and can’t make it back home for lunch, you’ll eat out guaranteed.